 We also like to explain sustainable issues, so we don't expect our customers to be fully informed on sustainability.
 We like to be on our journey together towards a sustainable future.

 You mention your brands vision consists of Innovation, Sustainability and Ethicality.
 How are you approaching these individually and how do they uniquely come together?

 My creative vision is inspired & led by these three, which also makes [IM]perfectionists core values.

 Innovation: We constantly innovate and research at [IM]perfectionists to provide maximum quality for our customers & minimum harm on our environment.

-I like authentic textiles such as Seaweed fibre and pineapple fibre.
+I like authentic textiles such as Seaweed fiber and pineapple fiber.
 My current designs are made from Hemp.
 I am always in search for the most innovative and least impactful textile.

 Sustainability: at [IM]perfectionists we make sure that our production & items have minimum harm on environment.
-As a designer I don’t use any synthetic fibres due to their contribution to microfibres and by doing this I am aiming to support UN’s sustainable development goals no 14: Life under water.
+As a designer I don't use any synthetic fibers due to their contribution to microfibers and by doing this I am aiming to support UN's sustainable development goals no 14: Life under water.

-We only use natural fibres.
+We only use natural fibers.
 I have even made sure that our yarns are cotton & all dyes that touches my designs have OEKO-TEX certification.